In Portugal, the property rights that can be acquired are the following:

 Yes.
 Real estate is subject to registry with the relevant Land Registry Office.
 Registration is reliable.

 Yes.
-Transfers of title must be recorded with the Real Estate Registry and afterwards registered with the Tax Services.
+Transfers of title must be recorded with the Real Estate Registry and afterwards registered with the Portuguese Tax Authority.

 No, title insurance does not exist in Portugal.